 - Windows 11 will run Android apps — here’s how

-The concept of continuity and familiarity was a big part of today's Windows 11 announcement, and in many ways, the latest version of Windows is the old version of Windows, but with more polish.
+The concept of continuity and familiarity is a big part of the Windows 11 release.
+In many ways, the latest version of Windows is the old version of Windows, but with more polish.

-The newest version of Windows may be familiar in many ways, but there's still a lot that's changed.
-The programs you know are all still available and supported, but they'll be joined by Android apps, running as windowed programs on the desktop.
-Your favorite multitasking functions are getting upgraded with new Snap Layouts, and virtual desktops are getting better with more flexibility and features.
+As familiar as Windows 11 might be, there's still a lot that's changed.
+The programs you know are all still available and supported, but they'll be joined by Android apps, running as windowed programs on the desktop (though not right away — Microsoft's still fine-tuning that feature).
+Your favorite multitasking functions get upgraded with new Snap Layouts, and virtual desktops are getting better with more flexibility and features.

 From the icons to the toolbar to the fonts on screen, the newest version of Windows looks less cluttered, more refined and generally more intuitive than Microsoft is generally known for.